 Bake the crust for 10 minutes and let it cool completely.

 Meanwhile, slice and season the apples with brown sugar, nutmeg, cloves, cinnamon, cornstarch, lemon, and vanilla.
 Pour the apples with all of their juices into the crust, gently pressing down on the apples to fill in any gaps.

-As tempting as it is to dig into the apple pie immediately, let it cool before slicing.
-The colder the pie is, the easier it will be to cut into.
+As tempting as it is to dig into the apple pie immediately, let it cool slightly before slicing.
+The cooler the pie is, the easier it will be to cut into.

-If the pie bars are cold when you are ready to serve, pop them in the oven at 350 degrees F for 10-15 minutes to warm them up.
+If the pie bars are very cold when you are ready to serve, pop them in the oven at 350 degrees F for 10 minutes to warm them up.
+You can also enjoy these bars at room temperature.
 And of course, you can't forget the vanilla ice cream.
-If you used granny smith apples, a little caramel sauce or a sprinkle of powdered sugar doesn't hurt either!
+If you used Granny Smith apples, a little caramel sauce or a sprinkle of powdered sugar doesn't hurt either!

 These apple pretzel pie bars are everything I wanted: tons of apples, lovely notes of cinnamon, and incredibly tasty.

 Yes, you can use gluten-free pretzels and gluten-free all-purpose flour instead of regular all-purpose flour.

 Is it necessary to crush the pretzels in a food processor?

 Using a food processor ensures a consistent and fine texture for the pretzels in the crust.
 You can crush them manually, but a processor is recommended for best results and for convenience.